 A few hours later, when I learned that we would not be Songai Kolok Before noon and a half, I regretted not having done like them.
 Especially since, of course, there was no longer a single street vendor in the area.

-The countryside scrolls.
-The stations follow the stations.
-And I simmer in my juice, I dream of a shower.
-It will not be for now!
+The campaign's running.
+Stations follow stations.
+And I'm stewing in my own juice, dreaming of a shower.
+It won't be for a while!